nshanian/RNA-seq/README.md

 This repository contains workflows and tools for performing alignment and quantitation of transcript abundances from RNA-seq data.

-They are written to run as batch shell scripts using SLURM on a high performance computing (HPC) cluster.
+The workflows are written to run as batch shell scripts using SLURM on a high performance computing (HPC) cluster.

 In addition to **STAR** and **RSEM**, the workflows will require: